marabesi/marabesi.com/_posts/2020-11-14-my-setup-for-web-development-2020.md

 a list of plugins that I work with to make it as productive as possible for my use case.
 The extension list is as follows:

-- eslint
+1. vim
-- vim
+2. eslint
-- file utils
+3. settings sync
-- formate: CSS/LESS/CSS
+4. file utils
-- gitlens
+5. formate: CSS/LESS/CSS
-- jest runner
+6. gitlens
-- macrosRe
+7. jest runner
-- settings Sync
+8. macrosRe
-- tailwind CSS Intellisense
+9. tailwind CSS Intellisense
-- wakatime
+10. wakatime

 Theme used: